`

 The second is the image derived in the program from the various processes: Threshold, MorphOpen, MorphClose, MorphProperOpen, MorphProperClose, MorphThin and Invert and finally using the Display Blobs.vi to create the second image.

 The last image is the image outputted with the save image command at the end of the program.
 Sometimes the image is black and sometimes I can derive the image out of it by isolating the levels to the area where the data is.
-I do not know why there is such a discrepancy between the Display Blobs image and the saved image.
+There is a discrepancy between the Display Blobs image and the saved image.
+The problem now is addressing the individual pixels and feeding their location to a robot printer made of Lego motors.

-I am still trying to discover how to create a LLB.
+Trying to discover how to create a LLB.

 2007 Robot Artist